isayasone/Book-Store-API/README.md

 ## Features

-- Register and  list  book (customer and admin)
+- Register and  list  book
--  Order book and cancel order (customer)
+-  Order book and cancel order
--  Get list  of bought books (customer).
+-  Get list  of bought books
--  Change status of order to delivered ( Admin)
+-  Change status of order to delivered
-- Get all pending and cancel order list (admin)
+- Get all pending and cancel order list
-- Register and  login for (customer and admin)
+- Register and  login  user
-- User list  and get by Id  (Admin)
+- User list  and get by Id
+- Role-based authorization not implempented users (Admin and custmor Role}
+-  API documentations bt swagger